sally12306/CAN/README.md

 * crowd_nav/ folder contains configurations and policies used in the simulator.
 * crowd_sim/ folder contains the simulation environment.

-### Social Preference Learning
+### A Conflict-Aware Novelty-Weighted Algorithm
-Here are the instructions for social preference learning, including preference data collection, reward model training, and offline reinforcement learning, which should be executed inside the crowd_nav/ folder.
+Here are the instructions for the Conflict-Aware Novelty-Weighted Algorithm, including preference data collection, reward model training, and offline reinforcement learning, which should be executed inside the crowd_nav/ folder.
 1. Preference data collection
 ```
 python mechanism.py